-As business environments have become so entrenched with digital practices, storing data and proprietary information in the cloud, password protection is more important than ever before.
-Employing weak password practices exposes your organization to liability to malicious actors who want to steal valuable information from you and/or your practices.
+As business environments have become so entrenched with digital practices, password protection is more important than ever before.
+Employing weak password practices exposes your organization to hackers who want to steal valuable information from you.
 Password protection is not only one of the strongest defenses against such perils, but it’s actually among the easiest and most accessible to employ.

 So, what are the most important password practices to keep in mind to protect your business?